Rahul-D78/comprehensive-go/README.md

-# Comprehensive GoLang
+# Comprehensive Go

-This repository has the source code for Comprehensive GoLang, an unofficial Go cource which covers all aspects of Go, from basic to advancie level concepts.
+This repository has the source code for Comprehensive Go, an unofficial Go cource which covers all aspects of Go, from basic to advancie level concepts.
+It also includes DSA and Network programming.